saltict/availproject.github.io/docs/about/faucet.md

    <p align="center"><img src="/img/faucet/5b.png" alt="Gitcoin passport submitted successfully" width="95%"/></p>

 7. Please note that you need a score of at least "20" to be verified.
-If your score is below 20, your screen will look something like this:
+If your score is below 20, your screen will look something like this (however, see note below):

    <p align="center"><img src="/img/faucet/5c.png" alt="Gitcoin passport submission failed " width="85%"/></p>